MicrosoftDocs/ai-builder/ai-builder-docs/collect-images.md

 ### Lighting

-Provide images with varied lighting (that is, taken with flash, high exposure, and so on), especially if the images used for prediction have different lighting.
+Provide images with varied lighting (that is, taken with flash, high exposure, and so on), especially if the images used for binary classification have different lighting.
 It is also helpful to include images with varied saturation, hue, and brightness.
 These are all settings that your device cameras allows you to set.

 > [!div class="mx-imgBorder"]
 > ![Image lighting](media/image-lighting.png "Image lighting")